yuvraj24/WhatsApp-Clone/README.md

 * *Multiple Status view along with progress*
 * *Web Login via QR code scan*

+If you like the work then don't forget to hit that ⭐ button to show some appreciation & love for this project as your token of love does wonders.

 ## Spread Your ❤️
 [![GitHub followers](https://img.shields.io/github/followers/yuvraj24.svg?style=social&label=Follow)](https://github.com/yuvraj24)  [![Twitter Follow](https://img.shields.io/twitter/follow/yuvrajpy24.svg?style=social)](https://twitter.com/yuvrajpy24)
 <br>